angles-n-daemons/angles-n-daemons.github.io/content/post/20210331-beef-noodle-soup.md

 ---

 ![Taiwan's treat in brooklyn](/img/beef-noodle-soup.jpg) **Figure 1.
-Christ I need to figure out how to fix the filter on this theme**
+Christ I need to figure out how to fix the filter on this hugo theme**

 ```
-长岛牛肉面
+长岛简单牛肉面
-the long island beef noodle soup
+simple long island beef noodle soup
 (serves 9 people or 40 hungry cats)

 ingredients: